 We want to give you an open view on the landscape, and thus the decorum will incorporate no skyscraping elements of any kind.
 With lots of grassy meadows and plenty of areas to chill out between sets, the Amsterdamse Bos is the perfect setting for Dekmantel Festival.

 Muziekgebouw aan ’t IJ

 Sitting on the northern bank of the IJ river, EYE is Amsterdam’s film museum and arthouse cinema.
-Opposite the Central Station, you’ll find this beautifully designed landmark location that can be reached after a short, free ferry ride.
-During the Opening Day, we offer several activities at EYE including the Dekmantel Opening Conference hosted by Resident Advisor, a documentary and two exclusive concerts.
+Opposite the Amsterdam Central Station, you’ll find this beautifully designed landmark location that can be reached after a short ferry ride.